Ka0Ri/Capsule-Network/README.md

 #

 ## Testing Interface
-We deploy our model using [Streamlit](https://streamlit.io/), which supports  activation map visualization and see the results
+We deploy (demo) our model using [Gradio](https://gradio.app/), which supports  activation map visualization and see the results
 #
 ## list of papers
 - [EM routing](https://openreview.net/pdf?id=HJWLfGWRb)